 How long does it take to cook a 1kg or 2kg joint of pork?

 As a general rule of thumb, it takes 30-35mins per 500g plus around 30min on high at the beginning to cook a joint of pork.
 If you are used to lb rather than grams then 500g is just over 1lb.
 The high temperature at the beginning is important because it gives the crackling a good head start before cooking the meat.

-If you have a meat thermometer, check to ensure the pork is at least 75C.
+If you have a meat thermometer (opens in new tab), check to ensure the pork is at least 75C.
 Other meats will not need to be as hot but it is very important that pork is cooked properly.
-The UK Food Standards Agency say pork needs to reach an internal temperature of 75C for 2mins in order to kill off any harmful bacteria.
-Don’t let this worry you though, pork is safe to eat as long as you cook it properly.
+The UK Food Standards Agency says; "Pork needs to reach an internal temperature of 75C for 2mins in order to kill off any harmful bacteria" Pork is safe to eat as long as you cook it properly.

 What temperature should roast pork be cooked at?

-Our Test Kitchen recommend that you give pork an initial heat blast at 220C/Gas 8 for 30mins before reducing the heat to 180C/Gas 4 for the rest of the roasting time (30mins per 500g/1lb).
-This is for a pork roasting joint such as rolled shoulder, leg or pork loin.
+Our Test Kitchen recommends that you give pork an initial heat blast at 220C/Gas 8 for 30mins before reducing the heat to 180C/Gas 4 for the rest of the roasting time (30mins per 500g/1lb).
+This is for pork roasting joints such as rolled shoulder, leg, or pork loin.

-Some joints of pork, for example pork belly, are cooked for much longer at the same temperature of 180C/Gas 4.
-Jamie Oliver cooks his pork belly for up to 1hr per kg, but gives a slightly longer heat blast at the beginning – around 40-50mins.
-Gordon Ramsay cooks his slow roast pork belly for 2.5hrs per kg with no heat blast.
+Some joints of pork, for example, pork belly, are cooked for much longer at the same temperature of 180C/Gas 4.
+Jamie Oliver cooks his pork belly for up to 1hr per kg but gives a slightly longer heat blast at the beginning - around 40-50mins.
+In Gordon Ramsay's honey glazed ham recipe he cooks his slow roast pork belly for 2.5hrs per kg with no heat blast.

 If the skin is struggling to get crispy then you can, as Rose does, separate the skin from the meat and cook it at a higher temperature whilst the meat rests.